Position

 • Bachelor's degree in Marketing, Communications, Business, or a related field.

-• Minimum of 7-10 years of experience in media planning and buying, with a proven track record of successful media campaigns.
+• Minimum of 7-10 years of experience in media planning and buying, preferably in a leadership role.

 Is becoming a Media Director a good career path?